ppy/osu-wiki/news/2024/2024-04-03-osutaiko-world-cup-2024-round-of-16-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=v2100512474&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-The Round of 16 pool aimed to level out the playing field when it comes to difficulty while still putting emphasis on consistency, with teams sometimes taking great risks with over modding in order to grab the slight edge in their picks.
-The pool itself features 3 lovely osu! originals, and we recommend you take a second to get familiar with them if you haven't already.
+The Round of 16 pool aimed to level out the playing field when it comes to difficulty while still putting emphasis on consistency, with teams sometimes taking great risks with overmodding in order to grab the slight edge in their picks.
+The pool itself features 3 osu! originals, and we recommend you take a second to get familiar with them if you haven't already.

 [![](/wiki/shared/news/2024-04-03-osutaiko-world-cup-2024-round-of-16-recap/aqua_vitae.jpg)](https://osu.ppy.sh/beatmapsets/2155621#taiko/4543646)